telliott99/genealogy/g3/james_heflin_foster.md

 <hr>

-Norman Elliott lists death as 13 May, 1934.
-This date is from the gavestone and the obituary.
+NE lists death as 13 May, 1934.
+This date is from the gravestone and the obituary.

 [ref](https://www.findagrave.com/memorial/78540945/james-heflin-foster)